lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-12-swift-parsers-libraries.markdown

 ### SAX

-An E
+As a DOM interface requires that the whole Tree of Elements is in memory an interface to XML exists that streams data out of the document on a per-Node basis.
+The [SAX](http://en.wikipedia.org/wiki/Simple_API_for_XML) interface traverses all of the nodes in sequence, allowing data to be extracted from a Stream of callbacks.
+This means that the entirety of the document doesn't have to be in memory in order to read a document.
+This can be very desirable in resource constrained environments, or when the document to be parsed is very large.

+Unfortunately, this comes with drawbacks.
+The immediate concern for this article is that a callback based interface can be inconvenient as it results in temporary state being created for book-keeping purposes.
+A data-structure approach may be able to store all of the bookkeeping information in local variables and function arguments, resulting in simpler implementations that use the recursion and the call stack instead of allocated data structures.

 ### Reader

+The [Reader Interface](http://xmlsoft.org/xmlreader.html) is very similar to the SAX interface, with a Cursor based way of traversing the tree, rather than callbacks.
+This makes the interface significantly easier to work with than SAX.

 ## Swift Implementation

-With a little context to the types of parsing interfaces that are available, it should be easier to understand how their APIs will operate and how they can be used in Swift.
+With a little context to the types of parsing interfaces that are available in ```libxml2```, it help us to understand how they can be used in Swift.

 ### C Structures in Swift